Who Has Access?

 As Waterloo Region grows to One Million Neighbours in the next few decades, how can we build toward a future that is inclusive, resilient, and abundant for all?

-This map is a proof of concept showing the level of access to parks, pools, trails, and community centres.
+This map shows the level of access to services like parks, green space, transit, healthcare, and community space.
 Which neighbourhoods have abundant access?
-Which ones need more investment in public space? (“Neighbourhoods” are defined by the first three letters of the postal code, for example, N2R)
+Which ones need more investment?

-This map is one way we are measuring progress towards the One Million Neighbours vision, a bottom-up vision for the future created by non-profits and community groups over the course of 8 roundtable discussions in 2024 and 2025.
-We identified common priorities and built future scenarios based on the concept of multisolving: that is, finding solutions that solve multiple problems at the same time, while advancing equity.
+This map is one way we are measuring progress towards the One Million Neighbours vision, created by non-profits and community groups across Waterloo Region.
+We identified common priorities and envisioned future scenarios based on multisolving: finding solutions that solve multiple problems at the same time, while advancing equity.

 How the ratings are calculated

-The ratings of neighbourhoods as “abundant,” “average,” or “least” access to resources are calculated as follows:
+The ratings of neighbourhoods as “most,” “average,” or “least” access to services are calculated as follows:

-• For each type of resource selected on the filter, divide by the population in the neighbourhood to get a per-capita value.
+- For each type of service selected on the filter, divide by the population in the neighbourhood to get a per-capita value.

-• Adjust the sizes of the per-capita values so that they all have similar sizes.
+- Adjust the sizes of the per-capita values so that they all have similar weight.
 This ensures that all resource types are treated on an equal basis when combined.

-• Calculate the average among all resources selected on the filter
+- Calculate the average among all selected services

-• After combining all resources, the top third of neighbourhoods are rated as “abundant.”
+- After combining all resources, the top third of neighbourhoods are rated as “most access.”
 The middle third are “average” and the lowest third are rated as “least access.”